faerber-lab/RAGentA/README.md

-# RAGent - Enhanced Retrieval-Augmented Generation Framework
+# RAGent - Retrieval-Augmented Generation Agent Framwork
 RAGent is an advanced framework for Retrieval-Augmented Generation that improves answer generation through a multi-agent architecture with citation tracking, claim analysis, and follow-up question processing.

 ## Features